CONTENTS :

 https://microcontrollerslab.com/wireless-sensor-networks-wsn-applications/

 Wireless Body Area Networks (WBANs) are significant in modern healthcare for remote monitoring and managing patient health, but they come with significant security concerns.
 The primary issue is the vulnerability to data interception; since WBANs transmit sensitive health data wirelessly, there's a risk of this information being captured by malicious entities.
 This could lead to privacy breaches where personal health information is exploited.
 Additionally, because these devices often operate close to the body, they are susceptible to physical tampering or signal jamming, which could disrupt medical care or alter sensor data.
-Another concern is the potential for unauthorized access, where hackers might control or manipulate medical devices, leading to incorrect treatment or even harm.
+Another concern is the potential for unauthorized access, where hackers might control or manipulate medical devices, leading to incorrect treatment, intentional maiming and harm.

 IEEE Wireless Body Area Networks and Their Applications – A Review